Canonical almost complex structures on ACH Einstein manifolds: Approximate solutions of higher order

 \begin{thm}[Matsumoto \cite{Matsumoto-13-Thesis}*{Theorem 2.1}] Let $\overline{X}$ be a manifold-with-boundary whose boundary is equipped with a contact distribution $H$, and let $\gamma\in\mathcal{C}_H$.
 Then, there exists an ACH metric $g$ on $X$, with conformal infinity $\gamma$, that is smooth up to the boundary satisfying

 Up to the action of diffeomorphisms of $\overline{X}$ that restricts to the identity on the boundary, such an ACH metric is unique modulo $O(x^{2n})$ ambiguity. \end{thm}

-Without losing generality, we can identify a neighborhood of $\bdry X$ in $\overline{X}$ with $\bdry X\times[0,\varepsilon)_x$ from the beginning.
-Then, by using diffeomorphisms from $\bdry X\times[0,\varepsilon)_x$ to itself that restricts to the identity on $\bdry X$ ($=\bdry X\times\set{0}$), it is known that we can further normalize $g$ in such a way that $\partial_x$ is orthogonal to the level sets of $x$ (Guillarmou--S\'a Barreto \cite{Guillarmou-SaBarreto-08}*{Section 3.2}).
-Under this additional gauge-fixing condition, the metric $g$ is unique modulo $O(x^{2n})$ ambiguities, and the proof of Theorem \ref{thm:approximate-solution-of-Einstein-equation} shows that the expansion of $g$ in $x$ up to the $(2n-1)$-st order has a local formula in terms of the Tanaka--Webster connection of $(\gamma,\theta)$.
+It is known that, by identifying a neighborhood of $\bdry X$ in $\overline{X}$ with $\bdry X\times[0,\varepsilon)_x$ by an appropriately chosen admissible collar neighborhood diffeomorphism $\Phi$, we can further normalize $g$ in such a way that $\partial/\partial x$ is orthogonal to the level sets of $x$ (Guillarmou--S\'a Barreto \cite{Guillarmou-SaBarreto-08}*{Section 3.2}).
+Under this additional normalization condition, the metric $g$ is unique modulo $O(x^{2n})$ ambiguities, and the proof of Theorem \ref{thm:approximate-solution-of-Einstein-equation} shows that the expansion of $g$ in $x$ up to the $(2n-1)$-st order has a local formula in terms of the Tanaka--Webster connection of $(\gamma,\theta)$.
 In this sense, the expansion of $g$ is locally determined by the geometry of the boundary.

 Therefore, in order to show Theorem \ref{thm:formal-existence}, it suffices to prove the following.
 Let $\bm{Z}_\alpha$ and $\bm{Z}_{\conj{\alpha}}$ ($\alpha=1$, $\dotsc$, $n-1$) be as in the beginning of Section \ref{subsec:ACH-almost-Hermitian-structures}.